A calm, human-first approach to automation

 The aim is that your team:

-Good automation creates independence, not dependency.
+Good automation or training creates independence, not dependency.